Iceland: Risk Assessment

 Iceland is expected to post a slight budget surplus in 2016, as in 2015.
 The public debt will, therefore, continue to decline but will remain well above its pre-crisis level (28.5% of GDP in 2007).
 Government revenues in 2016 are expected to fall due to the government's measures to support consumption (removal of customs duty on imports, cuts to income tax).
 With regard to spending, measures to support older people, the unemployed, the disabled and children have also been announced.

 The current account surplus is expected to narrow slightly in 2016.
 This is explained by a slight weakening in the balance of goods and services (import values are increasing faster than those of exports thanks to lively internal demand) and the financial account (lower direct investments).
 Seafood products and aluminium will still account for almost 75% of total exports and European countries will continue to be the main trading partners (especially the Netherlands and the United Kingdom).

 Iceland's three major banks are well capitalized, with comfortable levels of equity capital and the ratio of non-performing loans is declining (7.9% of total loans).
 Lending, however, remains relatively weak and central bank tightening could restrict it even further.
 The country's largest bank, Landsbanki, is still publicly-owned, but the government plans to sell 30% of its shares, which would help it to reduce the public debt.
-Finally, the central bank has high levels of foreign exchange reserves, which will ensure a more stable transition to the liberalisation of the capital account, as announced by the government.
+Finally, the central bank has high levels of foreign exchange reserves, which will ensure a more stable transition to the liberalization of the capital account, as announced by the government.
 Capital controls have been in force in Iceland since 2008.